SassyFatCat/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

     Closure is a characteristic of functions that means that variable declared in the parent(s) functions can be accessed by children function(s).
-It also refers to code that has been identified which can be used/invoked later on
+It also refers to code that has been identified which can be used/invoked later on.
+Closures are identifiable by opening and closing curly brackets

 4. Describe the four rules of the 'this' keyword.
     1) If 'this' is called in the global scope, it will refer to the window.
 However, if strict mode is enabled, it will return undefined